History Course Descriptions

 HTY 366 History of Religion in America

 A history of religion in American society from the colonial era to the present, examining theology, organization, leaders, critics, and the religious contribution to the American experience.
-Prerequisites: two of the following: HTY 121, 122, and 123 or permission.
 Cr 3.

 HTY 374 Photographing American History

 This course focuses on how the invention of photography in 1839 forever altered the ways humans understood and made sense of both their past(s) and their present(s).
 Students analyze major historical events and moments in American history as captured through a camera, learn to read photographs as texts, and explore how the photograph has shaped American history and culture.
-Prerequisite: ENG 100.
-HTY 122 or HTY 123 recommended but not required.
 Cr 3.

 HTY 375 History of American Popular Culture

 This course presents selected examples of American popular arts and entertainments from 1830 to the present and places them in their historical and critical contexts.
 The course emphasizes that the production and transmission of culture is a reaction to social, political, and economic forces and events.
-Prerequisite: ENG 100.
-HTY 122 or 123 recommended but not required.
 Cr 3.

 HTY 377 Chinese Thought: Confucianism, Daoism, and Zen Buddhism

 Prior to the modern era, the Chinese interpreted their world through traditional idea systems, the most prominent of which were Confucianism, Daoism, and Buddhism.
 This course will explore these traditions: their assumptions and values, their varieties and internal tensions, and their relationships to the larger social system.
-Prerequisite: HTY 171 recommended.
 Cr 3.

 HTY 380 The 1960s